 Council of Minister

-The Council of Ministers in India is part of the executive branch of government.
-The Council of Ministers typically includes the heads of various government departments or ministries, such as finance, defense, foreign affairs, health, education, and more.
+The Council of Ministers is equivalent to the term cabinet and is a part of the executive branch of government.
+The Council of Ministers includes the heads of various departments or ministries, such as finance, defense, foreign affairs, health, education, and more.

 Composition:

-- The Prime Minister: The Prime Minister acts as the head of the Council of Ministers.
+• The Prime Minister: acts as the head of the Council of Ministers.

 Appointment:

-- The President of India appoints the Prime Minister, who is usually the leader of the majority party in the Lok Sabha (House of the People).
+• The President of India appoints the Prime Minister, who is usually the leader of the majority party in the Lok Sabha.

-- On the Prime Minister’s advice, the President appoints other ministers
+• On the Prime Minister’s advice, the President appoints other ministers of the Council.

 Roles and Functions of the Council of Ministers in India